-Construction in progress as of June 30, 2021 consisted of site planning, land, and development/construction costs for the new middle school academic campus and an athletic/multi-purpose center.
-The land was purchased during 2018 - 2019 and development was in progress in 2021 and the building completed in 2022.
-Depreciation began when the facility was substantially complete and placed into service as of November 1, 2021.
-Construction in progress as of June 30, 2022 consisted of additional development costs associated with the construction of a new athletic field.
-Under FASB guidance, contributions with donor restrictions related to construction in progress were held in net assets with restrictions until placed in service, and were released accordingly in 2022 as described in Note 8.
+Construction in progress as of June 30, 2023 and 2022 consisted of additional development costs associated with the construction of a new athletic field.
+Under FASB guidance, contributions with donor restrictions related to construction in progress were held in net assets with restrictions until placed in service, and were released accordingly in 2023 and 2022 as described in Note 8.

-Depreciation and amortization expense totaled \$235,905 for 2022 and \$61,213 for 2021.
+Depreciation and amortization expense totaled \$324,892 for 2023 and \$235,905 for 2022.